Cross: Efficient Low-rank Tensor Completion: Introduction

 The rest of the paper is organized as follows.
 After an introduction to the notations and preliminaries in Section \ref{sec.notation}, we present the Cross tensor measurement scheme in Section \ref{sec.Cross_scheme}.
 Based on the proposed measurement scheme, the tensor completion algorithms for both noiseless and noisy case are introduced in Sections \ref{sec.noiseless} and \ref{sec.noisy} respectively.
 We further analyze the theoretical performance of the proposed algorithms in Section \ref{sec.theory}.
 The numerical performance of algorithms are investigated in a variety of simulation studies in Section \ref{sec.simu}.
 We then apply the proposed procedure to a real dataset of brain MRI imaging in Section \ref{sec.real_data}.
-The proofs of the main results are finally collected in Section \ref{sec.proof} and the supplementary materials.
-Although the presentation of this paper focuses on order-3 tensors, our methods can be easily extended to fourth or higher order tensors.
+In Section \ref{sec.discussion}, we briefly discuss the extensions of main results.
+The proofs of the main results are finally collected in the supplement materials.